Skip to Content

 You will also want to do it as early as possible to avoid the influx of tourist boats at the Blue Grotto if that is part of the itinerary.

-The tours below leave from Capri, while the tours mentioned earlier on in the guide leave from the Amalfi Coast towns (i.e. Positano)
+The tours below leave from Marina Grande on Capri, while the tours mentioned earlier on in the guide leave from Positano.

-Below are some great options to choose from if you are looking to explore the water of Capri:
+Below is a great option to choose from if you are looking to explore the waters of Capri:

 Capri Boat